jwjohns/cursor-tools/README.md

 git worktree add <path-to-new-worktree> <existing-branch-name>

 # Example:
+cd /path/to/your/repo
-git worktree add ../feature-x develop  # Creates a worktree at ../feature-x based on the 'develop' branch
+git worktree add feature-x develop  # Creates a worktree at ../feature-x based on the 'develop' branch

 # Create a new worktree with a new branch (this creates the branch too)
 git worktree add -b <new-branch-name> <path-to-new-worktree> [<start-point>]

 # Example:
-git worktree add -b my-new-feature ../my-feature-worktree  # Creates a new branch 'my-new-feature' and a worktree at ../my-feature-worktree
+git worktree add -b my-new-feature my-feature-worktree  # Creates a new branch 'my-new-feature' and a worktree at ../my-feature-worktree

 # You can optionally specify a start-point (like a branch or commit hash)
-git worktree add -b hotfix-login ../hotfix main
+git worktree add -b hotfix-login hotfix main
 ```

 ### Managing Worktrees